luizalabs/teresa/README.md

 ## Deploy

-Some informations to up and run your application on Kubernetes with Teresa.
+Some information to up and run your application on Kubernetes with Teresa.

 ### Port
 Don't use a fixed port to up your web application, instead,